What is BOPIS (Buy Online, Pickup in Store) in Retail?

 Faster, More Flexible Order Fulfillment

-For customers, the advantages of BOPIS are more than enough to keep them using the service.
-The first, and arguably most important, is speed.
+By offering a BOPIS service, you are guaranteed to improve customer satisfaction by addressing a key customer pain point: speed of order fulfillment.
 BOPIS allows customers to receive their item or items much faster than they would by choosing home delivery.
 This is especially true if the item is physically on the shelves of their preferred or local store.
 In these situations, customers can pick up their items within a matter of hours instead of waiting several days like they would with a retailer who only provides home delivery services.
 BOPIS options are also convenient because they give the customer flexibility in how they shop.
 They can place an order via online shopping, then pick up their item on their lunch break or during a quick stop on the way home after work.

 Secure Order Pick-Up